 This post may contain affiliate links.
 Please read our disclosure policy.

-• Fresh and Flavorful: The combination of fresh herbs, lemon juice, and crunchy vegetables makes each bite refreshing.
+• Fresh and Flavorful: Made with herbs, lemon juice, and crisp vegetables.

-• Versatile: You can enjoy it on its own, as a side dish, or even as part of a mezze platter.
+• Versatile: Enjoy as a main dish, side, or part of a mezze platter.

 Ingredients